 No, PolarDB does not support zero-delay read access to data.
 When the primary node and read-only nodes process normal loads, a delay of several milliseconds occurs.
 If the read/write mode of a cluster endpoint is Read and Write (Automatic Read-write Splitting), data cannot be read with a zero delay after the data is written.
 If you require zero-delay read access to data, connect your applications to the primary endpoint to send all the read and write requests to the primary node.
 The primary endpoint is always connected to your PolarDB primary node.

-- Are new read-only nodes automatically available to receive read requests for read/write
+- Are new read-only nodes automatically available to receive read requests for read/write splitting?

 If a session that supports read/write splitting is created after you add a read-only node, the read requests are forwarded to the read-only node.
 If a session that supports read/write splitting is created before you add a read-only node, the read requests are not forwarded to the read-only node.
 To ensure that the read requests are forwarded to the read-only node, close the session and establish the session again.
 For example, you can restart your application to establish the session.